SilverButterflies/RulesOfConversation/README.md

 Are you a robot trying to understand its creators?
 Are you an alien trying to study humans?
 Then you have come to the right place.
 Here you will find the rules of conversation that govern (most) human communication.
-A word of warning however, if you are here to find out how to _pretend_ to be human?
-Turn back now for that way lies disaster.
-Live among the humans, connect with them, learn from them, but do not pretend to be them.
+Remember these rules and apply them well, and too can blend into the humans as one of them.
+A word of warning however, it is mentally taxing to maintain this appearance, so make sure not to keep it up all of the time.
 And with that, I shall introduce you to Grice and his Cooperative Principle.

-(OK this is alien/robot thing is cool and all because I aboslutely felt like I wasnt a functional human while learning to mask and practicing masking, but I should add some disclaimer here about how masking all the time can be VERYBAD)

 Grice writes in his book Logic and Conversation (1975) of the Cooperative Principle, "Make your contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged".